biendltb/biendltb.github.io/_posts/2021-06-28-the-power-of-habit-charles-duhigg.md

   - brain science
 ---

+A collection of stories about how habit works and impacts out everyday life.

 My comments on the book:
 * The book shows examples of where a habit is coded in the human brain and how it is formed and deformed.
 * The best takeaway from the book is the habit loop of "cue --> routine --> reward".
 Identifying and acknowledging it is the first step to reshaping or forming a habit.
+{: .notice}

 ## Part 1: The habit of individuals